SysKitTeam/docs-shell/activation/activation-faq.md

 ### When is product reactivation required?
 Product reactivation is required only under exceptional circumstances — if, for example, you upgrade or replace your computer, or if the activation process detects that the license has been tampered with.
 If you have migrated to a new server or reinstalled the existing server, you should [contact us](https://www.syskit.com/company/contact-us) to re-activate your license.

 ### What if I have more than one server?
-Does the SysKit Monitor license allow me to use the software on multiple servers?
+Does the SysKit Shell license allow me to use the software on multiple servers?
-It is allowed to activate the SysKit Monitor license on one server only.
-If you want to use the SysKit Monitor on multiple servers, you will need to purchase an additional license for every server.
+It is allowed to activate the SysKit Shell license on one server only.
+If you want to use the SysKit Shell on multiple servers, you will need to purchase an additional license for every server.

-### How can I change the SysKit Monitor license key?
+### How can I change the SysKit Shell license key?
-To remove your current SysKit Monitor license key and add a new license key, please follow these steps:
+To remove your current SysKit Shell license key and add a new license key, please follow these steps:
 1. Navigate to __File__ > __Help__.
 2. Click the __Change key__ button.
 3. Click on the option __Change key__.